L-o-o-t/Get_Sonarr_New_Episodes/README.md

 # Get Sonarr New Episodes
-### Gets New Episodes when they come out and displays them in  widget.
+### Gets New Episodes when they come out and displays them in the widget.

 **Prerequisites**: Make sure to fill in your API Key and your Sonarr Server at the top of the script.